 The other numeric, third subscripts (in this case the numbers 1 to 3) reflect the user's progression through the menu system.

-Each time a new option is invoked, a new node is created which contains the option number, concatenated with a P, the number of the option whose compiled menu tree contains the current option, a caret (^), and the zero-node of the OPTION (#19) file for that option.
+Each time a new option is invoked, a new node is created that contains the following:

+- Option number, concatenated with a P. - Number of the option whose compiled menu tree contains the current option. - A caret (^). - Zero-node of the OPTION (#19) file for that option.

 A different format is used for options in a user's secondary menu tree.